 At each secondary grade level from 8th through 12th grades, there are established optional instructional program levels within the subject areas.
 These instructional levels are identified in the Florida Course Code Directory.
 Students are assigned to the levels based on individual evaluation of the student's academic achievement level.
 If the student is performing below grade level they will be assigned to a remedial class.
-If they are prepared to experience a more rigorous academic opportunity they may be scheduled into an hongested.
-Students who score at Level 1 on the ELA portion of the FSA will be offered an intensive reading course the following year.
-Level 2 readers will be offered an intensive reading course or a content area course in which reading strategies are delivered.
-High school students scoring at Level 1 or Level 2 on FSA Mathematics will be offered remediation the following year.
+If they are prepared to experience a more rigorous academic opportunity they may be scheduled into an honors curriculum.

-At the high school level, if your child's cumulative grade point average falls below 2.5 on a 4.0 scale you will be notified that your child is at risk of not meeting the graduation standards and a conference will be sug-
+At the high school level, if your child's cumulative grade point average falls below 2.5 on a 4.0 scale you will be notified that your child is at risk of not meeting the graduation standards and a conference will be suggested.